HOW WE DO IT

 To mention the effects of a worldwide pandemic on an independent studio would be stating the obvious.
 To kick off an unprecedented year, the Family designed and built a visual identity for the 2020 Splice Awards then created and developed a show for Arctic Basecamp at the World Economic Forum.
 Written and produced by the Family, Make Earth Cool Again was filmed across multiple continents and programmed into a 3+ hour live-stream event in partnership with SoulPancake.
 And yes, Robert Downey Jr. and Billie Eilish were there.

 When life gives you vaccines, you take a leap of faith in advancing your industry.
-The latest development is an accumulation of all of the Family’s experiences merging technology with art.
-A venture located in the heart of their favorite borough, where the limit of production doesn’t come from asking “what can’t be done” but “what can we do?”
-Virtual Production is the process of physical production integrated with digital realtime animation.
-The Family’s Brooklyn studio features over 80’ of LED screens outfitted with Disguise, Arri Alexa, virtual camera tracking systems, Unreal Engine, and unreleased digital tools.
+A venture located in the heart of their favorite borough, the Family dove into Virtual Production, the process of physical production integrated with digital realtime animation.
+Launching a Brooklyn studio featuring over 80’ of LED screens outfitted with Disguise, Arri, Blackmagic, NCam, Stype, Unreal Engine, and unreleased digital tools.
 Years in the making, this technology allows a new breed of filmmakers to bring ideas to life and opens up a world of narrative exploration.